geoHeil/awesome-tools/real-world-dataflow-problems.md

 ## hiring
 - if in doubt hire a data engineer and not a data scientist (especially when starting out to bring data driven processes into the company) assuming the engineer also has a feeling for strategy
+- but watch out that communication skills are great as well
 - make sure to have enough *process* and engineering in the team to build a solid and *regular* IT software development lifecycle process accoring to current standards
+- not any (great) developer is a great teamlead